 Melt the Shrimp

 The first task is to melt the shrimp.
 This step is necessary to get rid of any moisture that may be present on the shrimp.
 This is because only dehydrated foods may be placed in the air fryer.
 Frozen foods have plenty of moisture that is in the form of ice.
-To get rid of them, you may consider placing the frozen shrimps out in the sun.
-You may have to bypass this step though if there is not enough sun out or when it is terribly cold.
+To get rid of them, you may consider placing the frozen shrimps out in a dish for 30 minutes.

 Cut the Shrimp into Pieces